-The new front end of SAP ECC is SAP Fiori UX as a new way to view information.
-It does not replace the SAP GUI, but its standardized User Experience (UX) based on innovative design using input from SAP customers.
+SAP ECC users may use SAP Fiori UX as a new way to view information.
+It does not replace the SAP GUI, but its standardized User Experience (UX) was based on innovative design using input from SAP customers.
 This UX gives a commercial-grade, design-focused feel to enterprise software, which is a radical departure from how SAP worked in the past.
 There are a wide range of Fiori apps, including:

 - Transactional apps to perform tasks